Learn to make homemade vegan white chocolate with this easy recipe. Just 6 simple ingredients!

 If you’re a hater, I get it.
 Most commercial white chocolate tastes like, well, sweetened wax.
 It most certainly does not taste like actual chocolate.
 That’s because most white chocolate isn’t made with any cacao butter.

 Cacao butter is simply the creamy, cocoa fat that is separated from the fiber of cocoa beans.
-Without it, you can forget about anything have the smoothness of chocolate of any kind.
+Without it, you can forget about anything having the smoothness of chocolate of any kind.

 When you see a percentage, like 72% or 56%, on a bar of chocolate, it’s referring to the percentage of cocoa solids.
 The darker the chocolate, usually the more cacao solids it has.